 In case you’re travelling around Japan, it is definitely worth getting a Japan Rail Pass.
-It makes train travel so much easier, affordable and simple, without having to mess around at busy stations getting tickets etc. Click here to check and buy your Japan Rail Pass from the official vendor.
+It makes train travel so much easier, affordable and simple, without having to mess around at busy stations getting tickets etc. Tap on the banner a below to get yours!

 Asakusa means ‘short grass’.
 Asakusa area is a great place to explore for a few hours.
 It was once one of the main entertainment districts of Tokyo during the Edo period (1603-1868), this was partly due to it neighbouring the Kuramae district which was a rice storing and trading district.

 Today, it’s a fun tourist spot, with lots of fun shops and local wares, it's a good place to wander around with a camera.
 You’ve also got Sensō-ji which is Tokyo’s oldest and most significant temple.
 In Fact, it is THE most visited spiritual site in the world with around 30 million annual visitors.
 It is very impressive, and worth a cheeky visit while you’re in Asakusa.